Custom Metal Brackets and Mounting Components

 - Simple mounting tabs and bent angles are often quoted by thickness and formed geometry

-- Machined brackets are often chosen when holes, slots and faces must hold a tighter relationship
+- Machined brackets are often chosen when slotted holes, threaded holes, clearance holes and reference faces must hold a tighter relationship

 - Reinforced or gusset-style parts may need a more rigid billet or plate-based solution